mypreview/Conj/docs/README.md

 ## Get the Theme

-This is item is only available to purchase from [Themeforest](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview). :moneybag:
+This item is only available to purchase from [Themeforest](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview). :moneybag:

 ## Something Missing?